wa6478/ls/log.md

 #### working with collections (Array, Hash, String), and popular collection methods (each, map, select, etc).
 Study these methods carefully.

 `Array#each`, `Hash#each`
 - what it does: invokes the given block for each element (or key/value pair in case of a hash)
 - what it returns: the calling object (whether hash or array)

+Documentation:

+> `Array#each` : Calls the given block once for each element in self, passing that element as a parameter.
+Returns the array itself.

+> `Hash#each` : Calls block once for each key in hsh, passing the key-value pair as parameters.

 `Array#map`, `Enumerable#map`
 - what it does: invokes the given block for each element (or key/value pair in case of a hash)
-- what it returns: a new array with the values returned by the block
+- what it returns: a new array with the block's return values

+Documentation:

+> `Array#map` : Invokes the given block once for each element of self.
+Creates a new array containing the values returned by the block.
+> `Enumerable#map` : Returns a new array with the results of running block once for every element in enum.

 `Array#select`, `Hash#select`, `Enumerable#select`
 - what it does: invokes the given block for each element (or key/value pair in case of a hash)
 - what it returns: a new collection (hash or array) consisting of entries or elements for which the block returned true *`reject` works the same way except returns a new collection where the block returned false

+Documentation:

+> `Array#select` Returns a new array containing all elements of ary for which the given block returns a true value.

+> `Hash#select` Returns a new hash consisting of entries for which the block returns true.

+> `Enumerable#select` Returns an array containing all elements of enum for which the given block returns a true value.

 #### variables as pointers